 Want to learn more about what we can do to protect your interests in this process?
 Call Galmiche Law Firm, P.C. at (636) 552-4841 today.

 Missouri is a “dual property” state, which means that in a divorce a couple’s assets are classified as either “marital” or “non-marital” property.
 Marital property may include any property that has been acquired by either party during the course of the marriage.

 In Missouri, all property acquired by either spouse subsequent to the marriage and prior to the divorce judgment is presumed to be marital property unless proven otherwise, regardless of whether the title to the property is held in one or both of the spouses’ names.

-Therefore, martial property is not necessarily divided equally between the spouses but rather shall be divided as the judge determines is fair after considering all of the factors involved in the divorce.
+Therefore, marital property is not necessarily divided equally between the spouses but rather shall be divided as the judge determines is fair after considering all of the factors involved in the divorce.

 How We Can Help

-At the Galmiche Law Firm, we are proud of our ability to pursue an advantageous result in matters involving the division of complex and high value property during divorce proceedings for our clients.
+At the Galmiche Law Firm, P.C., we are proud of our ability to pursue an advantageous result in matters involving the division of complex and high-value property during divorce proceedings for our clients.
 Please contact us to schedule a free initial consultation and case evaluation to discuss the particulars of your situation and determine the best way to protect your property during your divorce.
-We can be reached at (636) 532-2300 or click here.

 Don't hesitate to start discussing your legal concerns about your upcoming divorce.
 Contact us today to request a free, in-person case evaluation.

 Over 34 Years of Combined Experience in Family Law & Divorce Matters